 Early detection and diagnosis can help reduce the severity of symptoms.

 How did Malaysia successfully eradicate polio before this?
-And why has this terrible virus returned?
+And how did this terrible virus manage to return?

 Dr Giri explains that Malaysia managed to successfully eradicate polio by improving and developing good public health and primary care services, as well as with the success of the national immunisation programme introduced in 1972.